-What is the Part IV Exam?
+What Is Part IV

 The NBCE Part IV exam consists of three major sections and each of the sections is divided into stations.
-The three sections are:

 - Diagnostic Imaging (DIM)